 We hope it means you will be more competitive once we have worked on it for you.

 Yes.
 Many linings.

 There is always so much opportunity to improve.
 We believe wholeheartedly in the aggregation of marginal gains.

 The Brits used this philosophy to completely dominate the Tour de France for the last few years.
 Lift lots of things by 1%, and you drastically improve and compound the results.

 Every couple of years the goal posts change.
 And so will we.
 It’s not just the traffic that gives us the results.
 It’s the analytics, decision making, product strategy and messaging.
 We will never run out of marginal gains.

-** the tale of the frog in the saucepan is an urban myth.
-Not true, but it shows the point.
+The tale of the frog in the saucepan is an urban myth.
+That is not true, but it shows the point.

-It says that if you dropped a frog in hot water it will jump out right away.
-But if you instead put it in cool water and slowly heat up, then it will sit there till it cooks.
+It says that if you drop a frog in hot water, it will jump out right away.
+But if you instead put it in cool water and slowly heat it up, then it will sit there till it cooks.

 Perhaps we weren’t supposed to notice Google cooking our Frog (Goose).